-Assessment and Taxation notices will be mailed on May 15, 2019 to all property owners on the Assessment Roll of the Mackenzie County as of December 31, 2018.
+Assessment and Taxation notices were mailed on May 29, 2020 to all property owners on the Assessment Roll of the Mackenzie County as of December 31, 2019.

 By this notice all assessed persons are deemed to have received their taxation and assessment notices under the authority of Section 311 of the Municipal Government Act.
 RSA 2000.